Typography

 bf-elements

-This also applies a default medium font-size so you probably won't need
+The class also applies a default medium font-size (14px), so you typically won't

 bf-content